dokku/dokku-letsencrypt/README.md

 In order to provide a Letsencrypt certificate for a wildcard domain, a DNS-01 challenge must be used.
 To configure, the `dns-provider` property must be set to a [supported Lego provider](https://go-acme.github.io/lego/dns/).
 Additionally, the environment variables used by the DNS provider must be set as letsencrypt properties with the prefix `dns-provider-`.
 Both global and app-specific properties are supported.

+> Warning: Before using a DNS-based challenge, ensure all DNS records - including wildcard records - are pointing at your server.

 ```shell
 # set the provider to namecheap
 dokku letsencrypt:set --global dns-provider namecheap